Disney Plus' ad-supported subscription tier will keep your kids safe

 Analysis: Watch and learn, Netflix

-Despite years of very public resistance to introducing advertising into its business model, Netflix recently conceded that it, too, intends to launch its own ad-supported subscription tier by the end of 2022.
+Despite years of very public resistance to introducing advertising into its business model, Netflix recently conceded that it intends to launch its own ad-supported subscription tier by the end of 2022.

-Netflix hemorrhaged 200,000 paying customers between January and March this year, a figure that’s expected to exceed two million come the end of June.
+It is, however, a necessary move for Netflix in its current state.
+The service hemorrhaged 200,000 paying customers between January and March this year, a figure that’s expected to exceed two million come the end of June.
 CEO Hastings attributed the decline to increased competition, password sharing and a failure to diversify subscription packages, and its plans to launch an ad-supported tier are evidently a reflection of the latter.

 Given how unintrusive Disney’s equivalent ad-supported tier sounds, though, Netflix would do well to mimic the approach of its fast-growing competitor – both in terms of the type of commercials shown and the audiences exposed to them.